Shore Conference Of High Schools

 How does Shore Conference Of High Schools spend its money?

 Shore Conference Of High Schools directs 5% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This falls below the 65% benchmark.

 Are donations to Shore Conference Of High Schools tax-deductible?